Italy Heaven: Plan your dream holiday in Italy

 Way back in the 1990s it was decided to give the town a new, fourth crossing.
-The project was designed by Spanish architect Santiago Calatrava, and in the absence of an official name (not yet announced) the bridge has taken his name, and is known as the Ponte di Calatrava.
-It will be a long sweeping form of glass and steel accessed by steps (we're not sure if the modesty of skirt-wearing women, in this area of loiterers, was considered any more than the need for wheelchair access).
+The project was designed by Spanish architect Santiago Calatrava, and until its official name was finally determined – Ponte della Costituzione – the bridge took his name, and it is still widely known as the Ponte di Calatrava.
+It is a long sweeping form of glass and steel accessed by steps.

 Controversy and stages of development